 The response of the atomic absorption to changes in probe laser detuning, probe laser power and dipole laser power was measured.
 Fig.~\ref{fig:Abs_vs_probe_detuning} shows the fractional absorption of the probe beam power by the atom cloud as a function of the probe laser detuning $\delta$, as the laser frequency is tuned across the $\lbrace F=4\rbrace \longrightarrow \lbrace F'=5\rbrace$ transition.
 The probe beam power was $P_{\mathrm{pr}}$= 9~pW.
 The resonance profile derives from the natural linewidth of the atomic transition $\Gamma$, with the atomic absorption response in percent given by \cite{Bajcsy2009}

 This model is valid in the limit of low atomic saturation (i.e. the intensity of the probe light, $I$, must be very much lower than the saturation intensity, $I_{\mathrm{sat}}$ of the atomic transition), which is fulfilled in this case.
-The green line in Fig.~\ref{fig:Abs_vs_probe_detuning} represents a fit of equation~(\ref{eq:abs_detuning}) to the experimental data, where natural linewidth and optical depth have been used as free parameters.
+The green line in Fig.~\ref{fig:Abs_vs_probe_detuning} represents a fit of eq.~(\ref{eq:abs_detuning}) to the experimental data, where natural linewidth and optical depth have been used as free parameters.
 This fit results in values of OD=~$1.9 \pm 0.2$ and $\Gamma$=~$2 \pi \times (5.5\pm0.4)$ MHz.
-The experimentally derived value for $\Gamma$ is in good agreement with the theoretical value of $2 \pi \times 5.2$~MHz, proving that the atomic transition is not noticeably broadened by the presence of the fibre.
+The experimentally derived value for $\Gamma$ is in good agreement with the theoretical value of $2 \pi \times 5.2$~MHz, proving that the atomic transition is not noticeably broadened by the presence of the fiber.

-The dependence of the atomic absorption response on the probe beam power was characterised and the results are shown in Fig.~\ref{fig:Abs_vs_probe_power}.
-The fact that, in this case, neither the optical depth nor the ratio of the probe beam intensity to the atomic saturation intensity can be approximated as small necessitates a numerical approach to modelling this situation.
+The dependence of the atomic absorption response on the probe beam power was characterized and the results are shown in Fig.~\ref{fig:Abs_vs_probe_power}.
+The fact that, in this case, neither the optical depth nor the ratio of the probe beam intensity to the atomic saturation intensity can be approximated as small necessitates a numerical approach to modeling this situation.